Clemson reworks Venables contract to $2M for 5 years

 The school's compensation committee of the board of trustees approved the deal Thursday - the second time in five months Clemson has enhanced his contract.

 His contract includes no buyout if he leaves for a head coaching job.
-Venables would owe Clemson 25 percent of the total remaining on the deal.
+Venables would owe Clemson 25 percent of the total remaining on the deal if he takes another assistants' job.

 In recent seasons, Venables name has come up in head coaching searches across the country.
 So far, he's resisted the urge to leave.